EXCLUSIVE LEAKED VIDEO: Human Smugglers Drop Small Children from Border Wall in New Mexico

 A U.S. Border Patrol surveillance video leaked to Breitbart Texas shows a human smuggler dropping two small children from a border wall near Santa Teresa, New Mexico.
-The children, ages 3 and 5, sustained injuries from the fall that required transportation to a local hospital, according to a law enforcement source.
+The children, ages 3 and 5, were transported to a local hospital for evaluation, according to a law enforcement source.

 A law enforcement source told Breitbart Texas the incident occurred at about 7 p.m.
 Tuesday night approximately four miles west of El Paso, Texas, in the Santa Teresa Area of Operations.
 The source is a veteran law enforcement official with knowledge of the incident but who is not authorized to speak to the matter.

 The source told Breitbart a human smuggler scaled the international border wall near Santa Teresa.
-The source described the wall as a section of the older wall technology that is about 20-feet in height.
-A second smuggler handed a child up on the fence who proceeded to lower and then drop the child to the ground.
+The source described the wall as a section of the older wall technology that is about 14-feet in height.
+A second smuggler handed a child up the fence to the smuggler who proceeded to lower and then drop the child to the ground.
 Seconds later, a second child is dropped to the rough terrain below the wall.

-The law enforcement source reported the children were three and five-year-old boys.
-No one was waiting for them on the U.S. side of the border.
+After Breitbart published this article, El Paso Sector Border Patrol officials issued a press release and the video to the general public.

-The two human smugglers can be seen running back to Mexico after dropping and abandoning the two tender-age children.
+The two human smugglers can be seen running back to Mexico after dropping and abandoning the two tender-age children who officials described as sisters.

 “That could have been anyone’s children or grandchildren being dropped and abandoned by these smugglers,” the veteran law enforcement official said.
 “It’s really heartbreaking.”

-Note: Editor’s Note: Subsequent to the publication of this article, U.S. Customs and Border Protection released the video and a press release that provided additional information about the incident.
-This article has been updated to include facts presented in their press release.